Almosta Ranch in Arizona Scottsdale, Arizona | County: Maricopa | Acres: 30

 Sophia Retreat and Events Center Dolores, Colorado | County: Montezuma | Acres: 32

 It’s rare to find a facility of this quality in such a magnificent setting that caters to physical and spiritual well-being, as well as being a center for learning, meditation, transformation, and more.
 Just imagine!
 Sophia Retreat Center has been, and is still, hosting groups both large and small including: corporate retreats, yoga retreats, holistic groups, family reunions and executive team meetings.
-The setting and facilities would also be great for weddings.
-In addition to the aforementioned, the retreat has a very strong lodging business.
+The setting and facilities would also be great for weddings and highly suitable for a wellness or rehabilitation center.
+In addition to the aforementioned, the Retreat has a very strong lodging business.

 Waugh Mountain Ranch in Colorado Cotopaxi, Colorado | County: Fremont | Acres: 18,000